See also

 Dosage

-- Rapid intravenous administration or overdose may cause cardiac arrest.
+- Rapid intravenous administration or overdose may cause fatal cardiac arrhythmia or arrest.
 Administer via an infusion pump using Dose Error Reduction Software (DERS) where available.
+Note that concentrated potassium solutions should only be administered in critical care settings

 General ward |